valeriux/SEI-Project-04/README.md

   - pipenv to install Python packages.
 * Next run:
   - yarn seeds to create the initial data for the database
-  - yarn run:server
+  - yarn run:server - To launch the server
-  - yarn run:client
+  - yarn run:client - To launch the front-end

 ## Overview